fjpolo/AlgorithmsAndDataStructures/README.md

 ✔ Check if a number is a power of 8 or not
 ✔ Round up to the next highest power of 2
 ✔ Round up to the previous power of 2
+✔ Compute the parity of a number using a lookup table ✔ Count set bits using a lookup table
+✔ Reverse bits of an integer using a lookup table

 ## References